jolicode/castor/doc/docs/going-further/helpers/crypto.md

 ```

 > [!NOTE]
-> Under the hood, Castor use libsodium for encryption.
+> Under the hood, Castor use libsodium for encryption: the key is derived from
+> the password with Argon2id, using the "moderate" limits of libsodium (3
+> passes, 256 MiB of memory), and the content is sealed with XSalsa20-Poly1305.
+> Content encrypted by an older version of Castor is still decrypted, but
+> decrypting needs a Castor at least as recent as the one that encrypted.

 ## The `decrypt_with_password()` function